Edward Payson Ferry

-Edward Payson Ferry (1837–1917) was as Michigan and Utah businessman/mining magnate and prominent member of the Ferry Family.
+Edward Payson Ferry (1837–1917) was a businessman/mining magnate from Michigan and Utah.
+He is a prominent member of the Ferry Family.

 Early life in Michigan

 Edward lived his early childhood in Grand Haven.
-He worked with his father William Montague Ferry in the various Ferry businesses.
+He worked with his father, William Montague Ferry in the various Ferry businesses.
 When his father died on December 30, 1867, Edward was the executor of the Ferry's estate and was given a wide range of responsibilities.

 Ferry was an avid reader and collector of books.
-Books were hard to come by in the mid-1800s, but Ferry knew they should be available for all to read.
+Books were hard to come by in the mid-19th century, but Ferry knew they should be available for all to read.
 Ferry used a space above his office for a public reading room and also lent out many books.
 Upon the establishment of the Grand Haven Library Association, Ferry was appointed president.

 Utah

 Shortly after his father's death, Edward invested resources in mining opportunities in Utah.
 At first, his mines failed.
 Various heirs backed the venture to make good on all liabilities against the estate.
-Edward himself moved to Utah to manage the investments.
-In Utah, Edward proved to be very effective in buying and developing premium mining properties.
+Edward himself moved to Utah Territory to manage the investments.
+In Utah Territory, Edward proved to be very effective in buying and developing premium mining properties.
 Using Ferry Estate capital to recoup his earlier losses, he turned everything around to amass a large fortune.
 These developments would later create a conflict that would be taken to the Supreme Court, which would set precedent for case law concerning using estate funds.

 In Utah, Edward Ferry was able to make a name for himself apart from his father William Montague Ferry, and his infamous brother Senator Thomas W. Ferry.
 Ferry's businesses were well known across the Western United States.
 He was one of the most successful silver mine speculators of the late 1800s.
 He founded the Marsac Silver Mining Company in 1874, and had chief interests in Silver King Coalition Mines Company(once the most profitable mine in the world), the Anchor Mine, Walker Brothers Bankers, and the Utah Savings and Trust Company.
 After only a few years, Ferry became known as one of the leading businessmen of the West.
 He played a critical role in the formation of the Trans-Mississippi Congress (of which he was president).
 Ferry was also quite socially engaged in Park City, and throughout all of Utah.
 He was an active member of the Alta Club, the University Club, as well as being a Knight Templar.